encode/starlette/docs/events.md

 Starlette will not start serving any incoming requests until all of the registered startup handlers have completed.

-The cleanup handlers will run once all connections have been closed, and any in-process background tasks have completed.
+The shutdown handlers will run once all connections have been closed, and any in-process background tasks have completed.

 **Note**: The ASGI lifespan protocol has only recently been added to the spec,